spree/spree/guides/content/user/products/creating-products.md

 * **Decorative Wrap** - Your tumblers come with the option of several kinds of decorative plastic wraps: Stars, Owls, Pink Paisley, Purple Paisley, or Skulls.
 * **Lid Color** - The tumblers also come with with an assortment of lids to match the decorative wrap - the Star tumblers have Blue lids, the Owls have Orange lids, the Pink Paisley have Pink lids, the Purple Paisley have White lids, and the Skulls can be purchased with White *or* Black lids.

-Given this inventory, you will need to create a Drink Tumbler *Product*, with three *Options*, corresponding *Option Values*, and twelve *Variants*:
+Given this inventory, you will need to create a Drink Tumbler *Product*, with three *Options*, the corresponding *Option Values*, and twelve *Variants*:

 Size  | Wrap           | Lid Color
 ------|----------------|----------